Verita-Artificial-Intelligence/Chime_AOP_Demo/frontend/CLIENT_CONFIGURATION_SUMMARY.md

 The following components were refactored to use the configuration:

 #### HomePage.tsx
-- Replaced hardcoded "Welcome to the Chime AOPS Platform" with `content.welcomeMessage`
+- Replaced hardcoded "Welcome to the Chime Workflows Platform" with `content.welcomeMessage`

-#### AOPPage.tsx
+- Replaced hardcoded "Chime" with `content.clientName`

-- Replaced "Welcome to the Chime AOPS Builder" with `content.builderWelcomeMessage`
+#### WorkflowPage.tsx
-- Replaced "Chime workflows..." description with `content.builderDescription`
+- Replaced "Welcome to the Chime Workflows Builder" with `content.builderWelcomeMessage`

 #### Layout.tsx
 - Header title now uses `{content.clientName} {content.platformName}`